prestonharberts/fedora-40-configuration/docs/konsole.md

   - Behavior
     - Put new tabs: After current tab

-Edit the following keyboard shortcuts from
+Edit the following keyboard shortcuts from Configure Keyboard Shortcuts:

 - Last Used Tabs: None
 - Last Used Tabs (Reverse): None